Raising Kids With IgE-Mediated Food Allergies: Starter Guide for Parents

 Forms and paperwork

-- If needed, bring written prescriptions and/or permission forms to carry medication.
+• Bring written prescriptions and permission forms to carry medication if needed.
 (E.g., Check current air travel requirements).

 Food

-- Research restaurants by reading reviews as well as emailing or calling chefs to discuss allergy policies and menu options.
+• Research restaurants by reading reviews and emailing or calling chefs to discuss allergy policies and menu options.

 Destination

-- Consider staying at a place with a refrigerator, microwave, and/or kitchen.
+• Consider staying at a place with a refrigerator or kitchen.

-- Check for food crumbs and wrappers in the hotel room, parks, and other areas where your child is playing.
+• Check for food crumbs and wrappers in the hotel room, parks, and other areas where your child plays.

 Print-friendly allergy travel checklist